AbdixDev/My-Cute-Robot-Docs/steps/takerole.md

 ---
 description: (from Role Step Category)
 ---
-This will take a role to user
+This will take a role from user

 ## Inputs
 This steps, needs some inputs to work properly when you attempt to add this step in the sketch